CamMiles00/agentBasedModel/README.md

 in.txt
 -------
-This is a text file that contains the environment data that the sheep move across and consume.
+This is a text file that contains the environmental data that the sheep move across and consume.